riconan/bcg_analytics/src/README.md

 logger defined in the utils.logger module is the preferred way of logging across the project. dest of the log file can be configured there.

 all the python code uses only the standard library that comes pre-packaged with python.
+Thus didn't add any requirements file.

 ---------
 ##### Test System Spec